KCrowe03/Healthcare-Dashboard/README.md

 - File: `Data/Hospital General Information.csv` (from CMS website)
 - Cleaned version saved as `hospital_quality_dashboard.csv`

+### Project Status
+This project is still in progress as I continue learning and improving the dashboard.
+I'm also building skills with tools I plan to use in future updates, including Power BI, SQL, Plotly, Matplotlib, GitHub Actions, and better Markdown formatting.
+Updates will reflect what I learn along the way.

 ### Note:
 The file `cms_hospital_patient_satisfaction_2020.csv` was too large for GitHub, so it was excluded.
 It is not required to run this version of the project.